 The Crape Myrtles lining the MBG service road were planted some 30 years ago.
 They provide beautiful blooms and welcome shade in the summer months.
 With age they have developed trademark exfoliating bark which adds interest during the winter months.
 This roadway is open to visitors as an alternative walk alongside the WinterGarden.

 Nestled between the WinterGarden and the wildliife trails through the woods, the Fern Glade is fed by natural springs.
 There are many varieties of ferns planted in the shade of the trees.

 Companion plants include Cardinal Spears (Odontonema stricta) and Lousiana Iris left to naturalize in this area.

 Tea is made from the leaves of Camellia sinensis.
 As tea became popular in the West, many requests went to China for tea plants.
 Misinterpreting the requests (perhaps intentionally) the Chinese sent flowering ornamental Camellia japonicas instead, introducing these beautiful plants to Europe and the Americas.

-Planted in 2012 with Camellia sinensis, the Tea Maze isn’t filled in enough to get lost in yet!
-It’s still fun for kids to see if they can find their way around.
+Planted in 2012 with Camellia sinensis, the Tea Maze is a proper maze now and fun for kids to see if they can find their way around.
 Who knows what you’ll find!

 At the south end at the top of the WinterGarden, the ampitheater seating in the Dodd Quarry, is a great resting place, as well as a gathering area for outdoor meetings and classes.
 It was dedicated to honor local plantsman, William Dodd in 2010.